stockbal/fiori-samples/README.md

-# Using the `UploadSet` control on the object page (OData v4)
+# Multi file upload on Object Page Media entity (OData v4)

 > **Note**: Follow this [link](https://github.com/stockbal/fiori-samples/tree/main) to show all available scenarios

 ## Keywords

-OData v4, Fiori Elements, Multi File Upload
+OData v4, Fiori Elements, Multi File Upload, Media Streaming

+## Scenario Requirements

+To use either of the 2 approaches that are described in the following sections, your OData v4 service should have an Entity with a navigation property to an entity that is enabled for media streaming.

 ## Description of Custom Fragment Approach